 We all know how critical our egos can be of ourselves in our thoughts.
 Is it any wonder people are depressed?
 Most of us spend most of our days telling ourselves that either we or others are wrong when in many cases our opinion of an event is irrelevant.

-Despite the gravity of the subject, Barry’s presentation is warm and funny.
-And he really does make a compelling argument for creating more happiness by simplifying your life.
+Despite the gravity of the subject of choice and desire, Barry’s presentation is warm and funny.
+And he really does make a compelling argument for creating more happiness by simplifying our lives by wanting less.
 Enjoy.